SalesforceAIResearch/uni2ts/project/moirai-moe-1/README.md

 ## Usage

-Let's see a simple example on how to use pre-trained Moirai-MoE models to make forecasts.
+Let's see a simple example below on how to use pre-trained Moirai-MoE models to make forecasts.
+See also the notebooks in the [example folder](https://github.com/SalesforceAIResearch/uni2ts/tree/main/example) to try out Moirai-MoE.

 ```python
 import matplotlib.pyplot as plt